milindchavan12/CSharpFundamentals/README.md

 ```

 ## Generic Collection Interfaces:
 IEnumerable is base interface for the Generic Collection Interfaces.
+Returning `IEnumerable<T>` promises to return readonly sequence of typed element.

 ![img text](https://github.com/milindchavan12/CSharpFundamentals/blob/master/assets/generic-interface.png)

 When selecting which interface to use as data-type, see the following chart: